huiziy/OSCR/index.md

 Kaixin Wang, Lizhou Fan, Huizi Yu
 10.1.2019

-We use this page to demonstrate that we are able to embed this github page inside Wix website and changes made through R will be updated accordingly.
+We use this page to demonstrate that we are able to embed this github page inside Wix website and changes made through R will be updated accordingly.heyyyyy this is from the index.md file not the README file

-Angela Leo Cindy Miles heyyyyy this is from the index.md file not the README file
+Angela Leo Cindy Miles

 Abstract
 ========